Aniplex: History

 On April 1, 2020, Aniplex established Boundary, a 3DCG animation production company.
 CloverWorks president Akira Shimizu was appointed the studio's president and representative director.
 Since its inception, Boundary has been mainly involved in the CG production of CloverWorks projects.

 On February 1, 2021, Aniplex announced a capital tie-up with f4samurai, the developer of Magia Record: Puella Magi Madoka Magica Side Story and Disney: Twisted-Wonderland, allowing Aniplex to strengthen its relationship with the studio and further enhance and expand its gaming business.

 On December 15, 2021, Aniplex announced a share transfer agreement to acquire Delightworks' game development division for an undisclosed sum.
 On December 28, 2021, a new company, Lasengle, was established through a corporate split and inherited the gaming business of Delightworks, including the Fate/Grand Order development team.
 On February 1, 2022, Aniplex completed the acquisition per the share transfer agreement.
 Yoshinori Ono, previously president and chief operating officer of Delightworks, was appointed president and representative director of Lasengle.
 Aniplex's CEO, Atsuhiro Iwakami, would serve as the company chairman.
 Yosuke Shiokawa, the creative producer behind Fate/Grand Order, left Delightworks and Lasengle at the end of January 2022, establishing his studio Fahrenheit 213 to work on a new original franchise.

-On May 30, 2022, Aniplex, its subsidiary, CloverWorks, WIT Studio, and Shueisha announced the establishment of JOEN, a joint venture in the production of animated TV series, feature films, and short clips.
+On May 30, 2022, Aniplex, its subsidiary, CloverWorks, Wit Studio, and Shueisha announced the establishment of JOEN, a joint venture in the production of animated TV series, feature films, and short clips.
 CloverWorks' Corporate Officer Yūichi Fukushima and WIT Studio Director Tetsuya Nakatake, producers of the adaptation of Spy × Family, a collaboration between their respective studios, were appointed representative directors of JOEN.

 On February 10, 2023, Aniplex announced that its subsidiary Revolve will change its name to Claynel (株式会社クレーネル), effective April 1.
 Through rebranding, the company intends to expand beyond the planning and production of figures into the sales and distribution of its product line.

-On May 31, 2023, Aniplex announced the acquisition of Japanese talent management firm Origamix Partners for an undisclosed sum, renaming it to Myragion Studio on June 1.
-The company intends to expand the scope of its operations by developing and producing Live-action projects for worldwide audiences with creators as the core, in addition to its existing film directors and screenwriters' management and IP development businesses.
-Additionally, Myragion revealed a strategic partnership with South Korean production outfit Imaginus, established by Jinnie Choi, former CEO of Studio Dragon.
+On May 31, 2023, Aniplex announced the acquisition of Japanese talent management firm Origamix Partners for an undisclosed sum, renaming it to Myriagon Studio on June 1.
+The company intends to expand the scope of its operations by developing and producing live-action projects for worldwide audiences with creators as the core, in addition to its existing film directors and screenwriters' management and IP development businesses.
+Additionally, Myriagon revealed a strategic partnership with South Korean production outfit Imaginus, established by Jinnie Choi, former CEO of Studio Dragon.
 Choi will serve as Executive Advisor to Myriagon Studio to jointly build a strong Asian premium production network.

+On February 2, 2026, Aniplex announced the acquisition of Japanese production firm, Egg Firm as a wholly owned subsidiary.